 - Cook the pasta according to package instruction.
 While it's cooking, make the sauce.½ lb fresh pasta

-- Place ricotta, Pecorino, garlic, lemon juice, lemon zest, olive oil and black pepper in a bowl and mix well.½ cup ricotta cheese, ⅓ cup shredded Pecorino cheese, 1 small clove garlic, 2 tablespoon lemon juice, ½ lemon, 1 tablespoon olive oil, ¼ teaspoon fresh ground black pepper
+- Place ricotta, Pecorino, garlic, lemon juice, lemon zest, olive oil and black pepper in a bowl and mix well.½ cup ricotta cheese, ⅓ cup shredded Pecorino cheese, 1 small clove garlic, 2 tablespoon fresh lemon juice, ½ lemon, 1 tablespoon olive oil, ¼ teaspoon fresh ground black pepper

 - When the pasta is done, drain it and reserve some of the cooking water.
 Then place the pasta back in the pot